-- Presume that any material which could potentially contain asbestos, does so, unless there is evidence that it does not; - Have in place mechanisms to deal with an emergency situation related to asbestos; - Compile and maintain an up-to-date record of incidents / occurrences involving asbestos; - Assess the risks of exposure posed by any incidents / occurrences involving asbestos: - Comply with the requirements of any client / landlord; - An asbestos management file will be held in all Unite owned premises; - For Unite owned buildings a procedure to effectively identify and manage asbestos containing materials and to reduce the risk of exposure to employees, service users, visitors and Contractors will be in place
+- Take reasonable steps to determine the location of asbestos within its premises (The asbestos survey). - Ensure relevant employees receive regular training and have a level of knowledge. and competence commensurate with their involvement in asbestos control procedures. - Prepare and maintain an asbestos management plan detailing how the asbestos risks are managed. - Have in place mechanisms which allow the asbestos management plan to be realised. - Carry out regular reviews and monitor the asbestos management plan accordingly. - Provide relevant information on location, condition, amounts etc. for all persons who are liable to work on, or near, asbestos. - Presume that any material which could potentially contain asbestos, does so, unless there is evidence that it does not. - Have in place mechanisms to deal with an emergency related to asbestos. - Compile and maintain an up-to-date record of incidents / occurrences involving asbestos. - Assess the risks of exposure posed by any incidents / occurrences involving asbestos. - Comply with the requirements of any client / landlord. - An asbestos management file will be held in all Unite owned premises. - For Unite owned buildings a procedure to effectively identify and manage asbestos containing materials and to reduce the risk of exposure to employees, service users, visitors and Contractors will be in place

-Confined Spaces 3.4
+3.4 Confined Spaces

-A confined space can be any space of an enclosed nature where there is a risk of death or serious injury from hazardous substances or dangerous conditions (e.g. lack of oxygen).
-Some confined spaces are fairly easy to identify, e.g. enclosures with extremely limited openings; storage tanks; silos; reaction vessels; enclosed drains; sewers.
+A confined space can be any space of an enclosed nature where there is a risk of death or serious injury from hazardous substances or dangerous conditions (e.g., lack of oxygen).
+Some confined spaces are easy to identify, e.g., enclosures with extremely limited openings; storage tanks; silos; reaction vessels; enclosed drains; sewers.